-1. Where necessary, relief personnel may form part of the assistance provided in any relief action, in particular for the transportation and distribution of relief consignments; the participation of such personnel shall be subject to the approval of the Party in whose territory they will carry out their duties.

-2. Such personnel shall be respected and protected.

-3. Each Party in receipt of relief consignments shall, to the fullest extent practicable, assist the relief personnel referred to in paragraph 1 in carrying out their relief mission.
-Only in case of imperative military necessity may the activities of the relief personnel be limited or their movements temporarily restricted.

-4. Under no circumstances may relief personnel exceed the terms of their mission under this Protocol.
+- 1. Where necessary, relief personnel may form part of the assistance provided in any relief action, in particular for the transportation and distribution of relief consignments; the participation of such personnel shall be subject to the approval of the Party in whose territory they will carry out their duties. - 2.
+Such personnel shall be respected and protected. - 3.
+Each Party in receipt of relief consignments shall, to the fullest extent practicable, assist the relief personnel referred to in paragraph 1 in carrying out their relief mission.
+Only in case of imperative military necessity may the activities of the relief personnel be limited or their movements temporarily restricted. - 4.
+Under no circumstances may relief personnel exceed the terms of their mission under this Protocol.
 In particular they shall take account of the security requirements of the Party in whose territory they are carrying out their duties.
 The mission of any of the personnel who do not respect these conditions may be terminated.

-SECTION III.-TREATMENT OF PERSONS IN THE POWER OF A PARTY TO THE CONFLICT CHAPTER 1.-FIELD OF APPLICATION AND PROTECTION OF PERSONS AND OBJECTS
+Section III.
+Treatment of Persons in the Power of a Party to the Conflict

+Chapter I. Field of application and protection of persons and objects

-Article 72.-Field of application
+Art 72.
+Field of application

-The provisions of this Section are additional to the rules concerning humanitarian protection of civilians and civilian objects in the power of a Party to the conflict contained in the Fourth Convention, particularly Parts I and m thereof, as well as to other applicable rules of international law relating to the protection of fundamental human rights during international armed conflict.
+The provisions of this Section are additional to the rules concerning humanitarian protection of civilians and civilian objects in the power of a Party to the conflict contained in the Fourth Convention, particularly Parts I and III thereof, as well as to other applicable rules of international law relating to the protection of fundamental human rights during international armed conflict.

-Article 73.-Refugees and stateless persons
+Art 73.
+Refugees and stateless persons